genesiscommunitysuccess/docs/versioned_docs/version-previous/03_server/01_configuring-runtime/02_system-definitions.md

 **LogFrameworkConfig**: Contains name of the log framework configuration file.

+**GlobalClasspathAdditions**: A list of delimited (':'), fully-qualified paths to any JVM files to be included on the classpath for all processes.

 If you want to enable SSL for your process communication, this is done in the [service definition](../../../server/configuring-runtime/service-definitions/#enable-ssl-for-processes).

 ## Setting system-definition values from environment variables